qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 prints 43 and 7. ■ In general, Perl (and likewise Rexx and Tcl) takes the position that program- mers should check for the errors they care about, and in the absence of such checks the program should do something reasonable.
 Perl is willing, for example, EXAMPLE 14.60

+Coercion and context in Perl to accept the following (though it prints a warning if run with the -w compile- time switch):

 ```
 $a[3] = "1";
 # (array @a was previously undefined)